 We selected native species for planters and sidewalk trees, modeled stormwater devices, resolved constructability issues where new measures were near existing structures, and considered durability and maintenance in the design.

-Mott MacDonald also retained in 2010 and 2011 to assist with Phases IV and V of a Green Streets program in West Philadelphia.
+Mott MacDonald was also retained in 2010 and 2011 to assist with phases IV and V of a Green Streets program in West Philadelphia.
 Each phase included measures applied to schools, parks, playgrounds, and other locations in the area.

 We also designed tree trenches within the sidewalks, including waterproof barriers where trenches were close to buildings and utilities.
 Raised planter boxes captured street runoff, enhanced the streetscape, and provided a teaching tool for a nearby school.

 "Our commitment to sustainability is making Philadelphia a green city, attracting clean tech companies and increasing quality of life in our neighborhoods," said Mayor Nutter in 2011.
 "Our great progress toward Greenworks goals not only benefits us today, but also sets the stage for Philadelphia to thrive in the future."

 According to the Philadelphia Water Department, the Green Streets program offers a variety of benefits: